-- Harmonisation Bulletin 13 – (Amendment to Harmonised Principle – February 2017)
+- Harmonisation Bulletin 13 – (Revised National Identity and Religion Harmonised Principle – February 2017)

-- Harmonisation Bulletin 14 (Amendment to Harmonised Principle – July 2017)
+- Harmonisation Bulletin 14 (Revised Demographic Information Harmonised Principle – July 2017)

-- Harmonisation Bulletin 15 (Amendment to Harmonised Principle – July 2017)
+- Harmonisation Bulletin 15 (Revised to Personal Well-being Harmonised Principle – July 2017)

 - Harmonisation Bulletin 10 – (Revised Housing & Tenure Harmonised Principles – September 2012)

 - Harmonisation Bulletin 11 – (Revised Geography Classifications – December 2012)